 The property curam.rest.allowedOrigins is the Origin value in the CORS headers.
-Both properties can have comma-delimited domain names, for example, curam.rest.allowedOrigins = 192.9.9.9, 192.9.9.8, mymachine.mycorp.com to allow multiple domains to access the IBM Cúram Social Program Management application.
+Both properties can have comma-delimited domain names, for example,

-- b) Set the CATALINA_HOME environment variable to the location of your Tomcat installation.
-For example, on Windows set the following variable: 'set CATALINA_HOME=C:\DevEnv\7.0.1\tomcat' - c) Build IBM Cúram Social Program Management by using the appbuild server, database, client, and other components. - d) Run an extra target appbuild rest to create the REST project in your EJBServer\build \RestProject\devApp directory. - e) Copy Rest.xml into your Tomcat conf/localhost folder.
-For more information about building Cúram APIs, see Developing Cúram REST APIs. - f) Start the server, RMILoginClient, and Tomcat in the normal way for IBM Cúram Social Program Management. - The REST client starts automatically.
-When the client is running, the APIs are accessible in the / Rest base path, for example: http://192.1.1.1:9080/Rest/<myapi>. - 2.
-Configure the Universal Access client by completing the following steps:
+- b) Set the CATALINA\HOME environment variable to the location of your Tomcat installation.
+For example, on Windows set the following variable: 'set CATALINA\HOME=C:\DevEnv \7.0.1\tomcat' - c) Build IBM Cúram Social Program Management by using the appbuild server, database, client, and other components. - d) Run an extra target appbuild rest to create the REST project in your EJBServer\build \RestProject\devApp directory. - e) Copy Rest.xml into your Tomcat conf/localhost folder.
+For more information about building Cúram APIs, see Developing Cúram REST APIs. - f) Start the server, RMILoginClient, and Tomcat in the normal way for IBM Cúram Social Program Management.

+The REST client starts automatically.
+When the client is running, the APIs are accessible in the / Rest base path, for example: http://192.1.1.1:9080/Rest/<myapi>.

+2. Configure the Universal Access client by completing the following steps: